All letters of interest and resumes should be sent to:

 Venice Theatre is looking to expand its teaching team.
 We are accepting applications for contracted acting, dance and singing teachers.
 Seeking teachers for children, teens and adults.
 Competitive pay rate.
 Please send a resume and letter of interest to Sandy Davisson, Director of Education and Outreach, 140 W. Tampa Ave., Venice, FL or to Jobs@VeniceTheatre.net.

-Venice Theatre is seeking a technical theatre contracted teacher for our upcoming season.
-The season begins October 2019 and could potentially run through August of 2019 with the right person.
+Venice Theatre is seeking a technical theatre contracted teacher and production support person.
 Classes include students from grades 3- 12.
 Responsibilities include but are not limited to:

 - attending production meetings